rusticlion/Manastorm/manastorm_codebase_dump.md

                                 slot.tokens = {}
                             end

-                            -- Reset slot using unified method
+                            -- Reset slot using unified method only if it's not a sustained spell self:resetSpellSlot(i)
-                            self:resetSpellSlot(i)
                         end
                     end